tickBit/Amiga-Battleship/README.md

 Please notice, that your Amiga system should have big enough resolution: The inner size of the game window is 800x800 pixels.

+## The colors differ in different Amiga systems

+On AmiKit the colors are as I meant them.
+I'm running AmiKit with AmigaOS 3.2.3 at the moment.

+On Windows with Amiga Forever on AmigaOS 3.2.3 the colors of the ships to placed differ from what I have meant.
+Also, on Linux with Amiberry on AmigaOS 3.2.3 some of the colors are yet different and so are with Amiberry on AmigaOS 3.1.
+At the moment the real game experience can probably only be achieved on AmiKit.

 ## Picture

 Picture of the game running on AmiKit: